Novage/p2p-media-loader/FAQ.md

 ## Don't use public trackers in production

 [Public trackers](https://openwebtorrent.com/) allow quickly begin development and testing of P2P technologies on the web.
-But they support a limited number of peers (about 5000 peers from all the swarms) and can reject peers or even go down on heavy loads.
+But they support a limited number of peers and can reject connections or even go down on a heavy loads.

 That is why they can't be used in production environments.
-Consider running your personal tracker or buy resources from a tracker providers to go stable.
+Consider running your personal tracker or buy resources from a tracker provider to go stable.

 ## How to achieve better P2P ratio for live streams?